Who We Are

-Ahmed Allahwala, Special Advisor to the Dean on Experiential Education - As Special Advisor to the Dean, Professor Ahmed Allahwala's main focus is to encourage and support academic departments to strengthen their experiential learning opportunities and develop new ways to enrich student learning through experience.
-Ahmed also plays a key role in fostering a shared and inclusive understanding of experiential on our campus, and in leading and coordinating experiential learning actitivies and programming inside and outside the portfolio of the Vice-Principal Academic & Dean’s portfolio.
+Corinne Beauquis, Special Advisor to the VP Dean on Experiential Education - As Special Advisor to the VP Dean, Professor Beauquis' main focus is to encourage and support academic departments to strengthen their experiential learning opportunities and develop new ways to enrich student learning through experience.
+Corinne also plays a key role in fostering a shared and inclusive understanding of experiential on our campus, and in leading and coordinating experiential learning actitivies and programming inside and outside the portfolio of the Vice-Principal Academic & Dean’s portfolio.

-Mark Schmuckler, Vice Dean Undergraduate - As Vice-Dean Undergraduate, Professor Mark Schmuckler is responsible for overseeing all aspects of undergraduate programs and curriculum, teaching and learning innovations, curriculum renewal projects and other academic activities at U of T Scarborough.
-Mark is a strong proponent of experiential learning as a high impact educational practice.
-Under his leadership, the campus comes together to enthusiastically respond to President Gertler’s call to Rethinking Undergraduate Education at the University of Toronto.
+Katherine R. Larson, Vice Dean Teaching, Learning & Undergraduate Programs - As Vice-Dean Undergraduate, Professor Larson is responsible for overseeing all aspects of undergraduate programs and curriculum, teaching and learning innovations, curriculum renewal projects and other academic activities at U of T Scarborough.
+Katie is a strong proponent of experiential learning as a high impact educational practice.
+Under her leadership, the campus comes together to enthusiastically respond to President Gertler’s call to Rethinking Undergraduate Education at the University of Toronto.

 Susan Soikie, Director Arts & Science Coop - Susan provides strategic leadership and managerial oversight of numerous individual programs across the Social, Life & Natural Science, and Technology.
 Susan champions work-integrated learning on our campus and actively seeks new and innovative ways to integrate students’ work term experiences with academic programming and curricular objectives of individual programs.
 As a board member of Cooperative and Work-Integrated Learning Canada (CEWIL), Susan is committed to advancing experiential learning beyond UTSC, while linking our own initiatives to broader opportunities.